 This is a four colour four cartridge offering.
 The software - as with most printers/all in ones is partially installed before you attach the unit.
 Unlike this came back to me after the initial install with options to install the rest of the software that includes some nice printing and OCR software.
 The total install time - two parts - was around 30 minutes and afterwards my hard disc had 1.1GB less space but I did install everything.

-A grey and shiny black box that prints, scans and copies, it’s an All In One that Epson calls an entry level model.
+A grey and shiny black box that prints, scans and copies, its an All In One that Epson calls an entry level model.

 It is 43x35x17cm when the rear paper input is closed with paper inserted this increases the 17cm height to 32cm and the 35cm depth to 45cm.
 The weight is 5.7kilos.
 It is a four ink four cartridge offering meaning if you use a lot of one particular colour then you only need to replace that cartridge.
 As with all Epson units the first set of cartridges last less time than any replacement as initial charging uses a proportion of the ink.